-During the year ended December 31, 2023, the change in cash used in financing activities was primarily due to lower allocation of capital to our share repurchase program, lower dividends paid to Class A common stockholders and distributions paid to non-controlling interests due to the suspension of our quarterly dividend and lower tax withholding payments for share-based compensation.
+For the year ended December 31, 2024, cash used in financing activities declined primarily due to the suspension of our quarterly dividend in the prior year, resulting in no dividend payments to Class A common stockholders and no distributions to non-controlling interests in 2024.
+Additionally, lower capital allocation to our share repurchase program and decreased tax withholding payments for share-based compensation contributed to the change.